 Despite the common wisdom that meat equals muscle mass, nutritionist Michelle Storfer explains that a plant-powered diet can be equally efficient.

-‘An athletic career can be fuelled through intelligent nutrition on a plant-based lifestyle.’
+‘An athletic career can be fuelled through intelligent nutrition on a plant-based diet lifestyle.’

 ‘There is a collective fear among the Western world, that if we’re not eating animal products, then we won’t get enough protein but quite the opposite can be true.

-‘I love protein “ice-cream”,’ she says, ‘It’s a simple blend of protein powder, almond milk and any berries or nut butters of choice.
+‘I love protein “ice cream”,’ she says, ‘It’s a simple blend of protein powder, almond milk, and any berries or nut butter of choice.

 ‘I also love my oatmeal mixed with protein powder and topped with berries for breakfast.’